 Medicare is an individual insurance system, but there are times when one spouse’s eligibility may help the other receive certain benefits.

-Also, the amount of money you and your spouse make combined may affect your Medicare Part B insurance premiums.
+Also, the combined amount of money you and your spouse make may affect your Medicare Part B insurance premiums.

-Medicare is a benefit for individuals who worked and paid Social Security taxes for at least 40 quarters of work, which is roughly about 10 years.
+Medicare is a benefit for individuals who worked and paid Social Security taxes for at least 40 quarters of work, which is roughly 10 years.

 If a person’s spouse didn’t work, they may still qualify for Medicare Part A based on their spouse’s work history when they turn age 65.